Simple Tips To Darken Mehendi And Make It Long-Lasting

 • Avoid moisture exposure, and keep the henna on your hands or other body parts dry for as long as you can.
 This helps enhance its color.

 • Do not wash the henna off your hands with soap, as it may fade the mehendi.
-Use cold water to remove henna.
+Consider using cold water instead, as it is a well-known solution for how to remove mehendi effectively.

 • Avoid using a hair dryer on a high heat setting to dry the mehendi.
 Use it on a low setting and keep it at a safe distance from your hands or feet.
 Holding the hair dryer too close to the area of application may cause color bleeding.